 - Client Portal

 This is the desktop TWS’s browser version.
 It is exclusively available to PRO clients of Interactive Brokers.
+I like the versatility of this platform as you can access it from any device which is very useful in the case of an emergency.
+It just offers great flexibility despite some limitations when compared to some of the best trading platforms.
 Here are some of its characteristics:

 - A single account provides access to 125 worldwide marketplaces.